Needle

 Submitted by Mike aka Kuja Killer.
 Apparently the Magnet Missile was supposed to turn and not just suddenly change direction.
 This sprite was later used in the Wily Wars.

 Submitted by Mike aka Kuja Killer, an unused sprite of Snakeman.
 Nothing too exciting, but this is a sprite of Snakeman's tail pointing downwards while he's shooting / jumping.
-This sprite is never used as Snakeman's pattern does not allow for it suggesting that they might have programmed him differently at an earlier point.
+This sprite is never used as Snakeman's pattern does not allow for it suggesting that they might have programmed him differently at an earlier point or had his stage layout be somewhat different.

 In Megaman 3's game data, the room you fight Breakman in is NOT a totally separate level (like the Doc Robot stages), but rather a one screen extension of Hardman's room!
 I speculate that the inclusion of the Breakman fight was added in at a later point in the game's development, after all the other stages were complete.